-Our Broad Riverkeeper is always willing to take folks out on the Broad and First Broad Rivers for half or full day paddles.
+Interested in exploring the Broad River?
+David is always willing to take folks out on the Broad and First Broad rivers for half or full-day paddles.
 A limited number of boats can be provided and no experience is necessary.
-If you’re interested in scheduling a paddle, email David Caldwell at email@example.com.
+If you’re interested in scheduling a paddle, send David an email.